Saint Catherine, Egypt: Demographic breakdown

-Jebel Abbas Basha, Mount Umm Shomar, Jebel el Bab, Bab el Donya, Jebel Ahmar, Jebel Serbal, Jebel Banat, and Jebel Sana are other hiking destinations taking multiple days to reach.

 Places of interest

 In addition to Saint Catherine's Monastery and Mount Sinai, of prime historical interest is the palace of Abbas I, the Wali and self-declared Khedive of Egypt and Sudan between 1849 and 1854.
 The palace was built on a mountain at the time called Jebel Tinya, but later named after him and today called Jebel Abbas Basha.
 The palace was never finished, as he died before it was completed, but the massive 2 m walls made of granite blocks and granite-sand bricks stand firmly.
 The open quarry on the top of Jebel Somra, just opposite Jebel Abbas Basha, is still visible with many huge blocks.
 Other blocks were cut from Wadi Zawatin, at the beginning of the ascent to the palace.
 The bricks were made on site while the mortar, made of lime and water, was burnt in kilns in the surrounding valleys.
 To be able to carry out the work, first, a road accessible to camels and donkeys was built in order to transport the supplies.
 The road, starting at Abu Jeefa and going through Wadi Tubuq and Wadi Zawatin, is still used today.

 Grandson and successor of the reformist Muhammad Ali Pasha (1805–1848), Abbas Pasha was in many ways the opposite.
-He had "a lasting distrust of foreigners [and] strongly opposed many of the Western-inspired changes introduced by his father Mohammed Ali Pasha and he is remembered as a traditionalist and reactionary who undid many of his grandfather's modernizing reforms.
+He had "a lasting distrust of foreigners, strongly opposed many of the Western-inspired changes introduced by his father Mohammed Ali Pasha, and he is remembered as a traditionalist and reactionary who undid many of his grandfather's modernizing reforms.
 His secretive and suspicious nature led to much speculation over his death; it is uncertain whether he was murdered or died of a stroke."

 Because Abbas Pasha suffered from tuberculosis, one of the reasons he began building a palace in the high mountains was for medical reasons.
 On the other hand, he liked a secluded lifestyle and had other remote palaces.
 According to tradition, he selected the place after placing meat on the top of Mount Sinai, Mount Catherine and Mount Tinya.
 Where the meat took longer to decay, suggested a better environment and cleaner air.
 Another account recalls that this story was actually made up by the monks to keep him away from the holy peaks.

-Although Abbas is "best remembered for the emancipation of the fellaheen and the construction of the Cairo-Alexandria railway line in 1851", he "had a significant influence on the immediate area around St Catherine.
+Although Abbas is "best remembered for the emancipation of the fellaheen and the construction of the Cairo-Alexandria railway line in 1851", he "had a significant influence on the immediate area around Saint Catherine.
 Besides the construction of the mountain-top palace, he commissioned the building of the camel path up to Mount Sinai and the Askar barracks on the way to the monastery, which now lies in ruins."